YuanSTLab/NicheTrans/README.md

-# NicheTrans: Spatial-aware Cross-omics Translation
+# NicheTrans: Spatial-aware Cross-omics Translation  (Not finished yet)
 This is the *official* Pytorch implementation of "NicheTrans: Spatial-aware Cross-omics Translation".

 ## Pipeline